Skip to main content

 const myFavoriteNumber = 7;

 And so we've defined a new variable that we can use in our App function.
 But how can we display this data in our browser?
 Sure, we could replace our current "Hello World!" with "My favorite number is 7", but what if we're really indecisive and our favorite number changes daily?
-Alternatively, What if we want to let the user have their favorite number be displayed in the browser?
+Alternatively, what if we want to let the user have their own favorite number be displayed in the browser?
 We could use JavaScript and some DOM methods to do this, but React makes this task much easier.

-Lets go down to the following
+Lets go down to the following line we edited earlier:

 <p>Hello World!</p>